MajidJafari/Async-Image-Upload/README.md

 The technology used:
 1. PHP 7.2
-2. ReactPHP framework a framework for reacting programming in PHP
+2. ReactPHP framework a framework for reactive programming in PHP